 |Up to €1,000,000||1%|

-For people buying their homes under local authority tenant purchase and similar schemes, a maximum amount of €100 is charged.
+If you are buying your home under the local authority tenant purchase scheme, a maximum amount of €100 is charged in stamp duty.

 There is no stamp duty payable on certain transfers between spouses, civil partners and cohabitants – see above.